 A few years back, I moved from a fairly generic Wordpress-based blog to a statically-generated system based on secondcrack.
 It was a fairly simple system, that I immediately hacked up to add different post types, lists, and other taxonomy-like things.
 And I pretty much stole the look and feel of the primary site secondcrack was built for.

 It worked out pretty well, overall, but I did notice at times that it was a little too bare-bones.
+Especially difficult was navigating past a really long post at the top of the page, to get to something shorter and totally different buried beneath it.

 A few months ago, I set up my computer on a counter-level table in the home theater for a few days, to see what I thought of the idea of a standing desk.
 I liked it, but definitely didn’t want to be standing all the time.
 I needed something adjustable.